How do I check task completion/progress?

 Go to Tasks from your Control Panel.

 Click into the progress section of the task.

 The red [Number] Need Attention indicator tells you if there are Long Answer responses that are unattempted (blank), too short, or gibberish.
 You can see all flagged responses from the Tasks tab at a glance, saving you time!

 A Task Summary appears at the top of the progress report, with some brief information about how many students have been assigned the task and how far through it they are.
 This information also appears in the form of a pie graph.

-Scroll down to view overall completion of the lesson for individual students in the Students' Progress section.
+Scroll down to view the overall completion of the lesson for individual students in the Students' Progress section.

 Click on a student's name to see a breakdown of that individual student's results.

 Click any of the task sections to see the student's overall accuracy for these questions.
-There will also be an option to the view any work that students have done, where available.
+There will also be an option to view any work that students have done, where available.